Hydroponics vs aquaponics – which is easier?

 What is hydroponics?

 Hydroponics is the art of growing plants without soil.
 This method of farming dates back thousands of years, although the technology has of course advanced a lot since then.
+Today, hydroponic plants are grown with their roots suspended in water containing scientifically designed mineral nutrient solutions.

-Advantages of hydroponics
+Advantages of hydroponics:

-Hydroponic farming has many advantages over soil-based agriculture.
+• Hydroponic farming has many advantages over soil-based agriculture.
 It requires less space and much less water.
 Because they are housed in a stable and optimised environment, hydroponic plants can be cultivated all year round regardless of the season.
+And they grow really fast – leafy greens can be harvest-ready in as little as three weeks.

-Hydroponically grown plants are less prone to attack by pests and diseases, meaning fewer harmful pesticides are needed.
+• Hydroponically grown plants are less prone to attack by pests and diseases, meaning fewer harmful pesticides are needed.
 And no weeds mean no herbicides.
 The end result is happier, healthier plants and consumers and less damage to the environment.

-Plants commonly grown with hydroponic equipment include basil, coriander, tomatoes, cucumbers and lettuces.
+• Plants commonly grown with hydroponic equipment include basil, coriander, tomatoes, cucumbers and lettuces.

 Hydroponics can be a great stress-relieving pastime, putting you back in touch with nature through cultivating your own herbs and veggies, even in a small apartment.